artdecocode/erotic/documentary/1-example.md

 When reading a file with Node's `readFile` method from the `fs` package, the function will be rejected without any error stack, which can make tracing errors harder in the application.

-%EXAMPLE: example/node.js%
+%EXAMPLE: example/node.js, ../src => erotic%

 %FORK example example/node%

 ### `erotic`: Standard Mode

-`erotic` solves the problem described in the Node example by remembering error stack at the point of where the function which through was called.
+`erotic` solves the problem described in the _Node.js_ example above by remembering the error stack at the point of where the function was called.

-%EXAMPLE: example/read-file.js%
+%EXAMPLE: example/read-file.js, ../src => erotic%

 %FORK example example/read-file%